OP-DSL/OP2-Common/docs/api.rst

    This routine controls the partitioning of the sets used for distributed memory parallel execution.

    :param lib_name: The partitioning library to use, see below.
    :param lib_routine: The partitioning algorithm to use.
-Required if using :c:expr:`"PTSCOTCH"`, :c:expr:`"PARMETIS"` or https://kahip.github.io/ as the **lib_name**.
-   :param prime_set: Specifies the set to be partitioned.
+   :param prime_set: Specifies the primary set to be partitioned.
    :param prime_map: Specifies the map to be used to create adjacency lists for the **prime_set**.
 Required if using :c:expr:`"KWAY"` or :c:expr:`"GEOMKWAY"`.
    :param coords: Specifies the geometric coordinates of the **prime_set**.
 Required if using :c:expr:`"GEOM"` or :c:expr:`"GEOMKWAY"`.